Some warehouse firms want LME to change delivery rules, lengthen queues

 “The LME is a market of last resort.
 When (economic) growth is good, metal is consumed and when growth is weak, metal needs to be stored,” a metal trader said.
 “It’s a cyclical business, that’s one reason for the stock draw.”

-Declining stocks on LME warrant are best illustrated by aluminium.
+Declining stocks on LME warrant are best illustrated by aluminum.
 They hit a record high above 5.49 million tonnes in January 2014 and are now below 1.1 million tonnes.

-The drop is partly due to the aluminium market surplus turning into a deficit - a gap that has been filled by stocks.
+The drop is partly due to the aluminum market surplus turning into a deficit - a gap that has been filled by stocks.

 “It’s also partly to do with warehouses not being able to pay producers incentives that can compete with physical market premiums,” a metal industry source said.